moleculea/newscapture/README.rst

 Install
 _______
-1. Download the code and put it wherever you like
+1. Download the zip file or clone the code, and put it wherever you like

 .. code-block:: bash